 - Frequently Asked Questions

 - Related Questions

 Leonardo’s Contributions To Medicine

-His dissections of the human bodies not only helped Leonardo to be able to understand the human form for his many pieces of artwork but also helped him to be able to understand science.
-A lot of his findings for science were written in a notebook; he purposely wrote in a code that needed to be deciphered.
+His dissections of the human body not only helped Leonardo understand the human form for his many pieces of artwork but also helped him understand science.
+Many of his scientific findings were written in a notebook; he purposely wrote in a code that needed to be deciphered.

 At this time, the church controlled everyday politics.
 The church felt that this type of study of the human form and the dissection of the bodies was blasphemy and should be punished.

 Leonardo hid many of his medical findings, and it was not until centuries later that they were discovered.
 Some scholars have estimated that if he had been allowed to publish freely and share his findings with others during his lifetime, it would have helped advance medicine during his time by at least a century or more.